Distance-based Positive and Unlabeled Learning for Ranking: Real Data Examples

 These spectral embeddings yield a representation of each node for each edge type.
 Note that since the connectome is directed, the left and right singular vectors differ.
 We use the concatenation of the two (embedding dimension $ m=11 $) as the representation, resulting in a $ 22 $ dimensional representation for each neuron for each edge type.

-The input neurons of the mushroom body (MBINs) are a well known and studied neuron type within the \textit{Drosophila} larva connectome \cite{saumweber2018functional}.
+The input neurons of the mushroom body (MBINs) are a well known and studied neuron type within the \textit{Drosophila} larva connectome \citep{saumweber2018functional}.
 For illustration purposes we consider each of the 26 MBINs in the brain as a $ v^{*} $ and 15 randomly selected MBINs as vertices known to be similar to $ v^{*} $.
 We evaluate the ILP and Singleton via MRR on the remaining 10 MBINs.
 Recall that Singleton uses a ranker from amongst the single representations that minimizes the objective function in \eqref{eq:main-prob}.

-The paired difference histogram and estimated density between the MRR from the ILP and the MRR from Singleton are shown in Figure \ref{subfig:ip_minus_drosophila}.
+The paired difference histogram and estimated density between the MRR from the ILP and the MRR from Singleton are shown in Figure \ref{subfig:dros-singleton}.
 Testing the hypotheses ``$H_{0}$: Singleton is as good or better than ILP" results in $ p < 0.0001 $.
-This result indicates that the different edge types contain complimentary information that, when put together, can yield superior inferential procedures as compared to procedures using only a single edge type.
+This result indicates that the different edge types contain complementary information that, when put together, can yield superior inferential procedures as compared to procedures using only a single edge type.

 Of particular interest is the breakdown of solutions in terms of edge type.
-As an example, in one representative trial the best singleton is AA (axon-to-axon), while the ILP solution is the linear combination of (AA,AD,DA,DD) with weights (0.424, 0.123, 0, 0.453).
-Indeed: the Singleton solution is always one of AA,AD,DD -- never DA, and the ILP solution is always a linear combination of just these three edge types.
+As an example, in one representative trial the best singleton is AA (axon-to-axon), while the ILP solution is the linear combination of (AA, AD, DA, DD) with weights (0.424, 0.123, 0, 0.453).
+Indeed: the singleton that minimizes the maximum rank of an element of $ S $ is always one of AA, AD, DD -- never DA, and the ILP solution is always a linear combination of just these three edge types.